micriver/intandem-trivia/Project-notes.md

 I was calling the shuffle function multiple times without realizing it.
 Spent a lot of time trying to find this bug and read documentation about the wrong things.
 Sometimes the best debugger is a break.

+State being changed in the child component was changed everytime I changed props inside the child from the parent.
+If you want state to stay the same and have logic doing work in your child, you must have that state inside your parent.

 ### Design Thoughts

 I'd like to keep the design as minimal and clean as possible.
 Each question will be displayed on a card.
 I want to add transitional animations whenever an action occurs, although that will depend on how much time I have left to finish the challenge.